asakpke/Learn-PHP-Web-App-Development-using-MySQL/Class 1/Notes.md

 * What's PHP, web app, MySQL/PhpMyAdmin
 * Why you are learning this course?
 Job?
 Business/Products?
 * Why I'm teaching this course?
 Create you own digital asset
-* Course style is direct, no basics, more later on.
+* Course style is direct/fast, no basics, more later on.
 Don't worry, I'll try to explain briefly
 * Course Fee!
 Pay as you like :slightly_smiling_face:

 > Account Holder: Aamir Shahzad